NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Reporting requirements: According to the 2013 Education Act, the Minister can prescribe the national standards for assessment and reporting.
-In addition, all state and non-state schools must submit yearly the School Survey Form for the Education Census including information on funding, school structure such as the existence of a parental committee, school enrolment details, infrastructure and teaching staff.
+Reporting requirements: The Minister sets the national standards for school assessment and reporting.
+All state and non-state schools are required to submit the School Survey Form on an annual basis, which includes information on funding, school structure, infrastructure, and teaching staff.

-In Kiribati, post-secondary education is available through various technical and vocational education and training (TVET) administered by various ministries.
+Post-secondary education is available through various technical and vocational education and training (TVET) administered by various ministries.
 Tertiary education is provided by overseas higher education institutions such as the University of South Pacific (USP), the Australia-Pacific Technical College (APTC), or other regional and international universities.

 3.2 Supplementary private tutoring